Science Test | Matter

 3.1.
 Short Answer

 - Explain how temperature affects the density of most substances using the Particle Theory of Matter.
-Temperature increases how fast the particles move and makes them go further apart.
-Because they are less packed together, they are less dense.

 - Water is less dense as a solid than as a liquid.
 Explain why this is unusual compared to most substances.
-Water has a unique molecular structure.
-It forms crystal lattice.
-Other substances are usually denser as solids.

 - A student claims that breaking a piece of chalk in half is a chemical change.
 Do you agree or disagree?
 Explain your reasoning.
-No. There are no new substances.
-It is the same piece of chalk.
+Because all metals are conductive.
+This is how the periodic table works.
+We were not taught why.

 3.2.
 Classify